Mkattie pharmaceutical powder processing equipment logo

 Sifting or transfer

-What It Is
+What Is Hammer Mill?

 A hammer mill is an impact size reduction machine used for dry powder milling, pulverization and particle conditioning where stronger milling energy is required.

-Working Principle
+Working principle

 Material enters the milling chamber and is impacted by a high speed rotor.
 Particles are reduced by impact and pass through a selected screen before discharge to sifting, transfer or collection equipment.